UXARRAY/uxarray/docs/contributing.rst

     conda update conda

-At this point you will have a current version of conda available on your system.
-Before using your conda environment to work on UXarray development, you’ll need to perform an additional setup that is going to be described in the next section.
+At this point, you will have a current version of conda available on your system.
+Before using your Python environment to work on UXarray development, you’ll need to perform additional steps that are going to be described in the next section.

 3. How UXarray Uses Git/GitHub